ajn123/Python_Tutorial/README.md

 ##To run any of these files, open your terminal and cd into the folder where the file is located and run "python {filename}" without the .py to run it.

+To get started learing python I suggest you stort in the pyhon version 2 folder > basics and read and play with those concepts.
+Then look at the advanced folder and continue.
+When you are done learn the differences between python 2 and 3 by looking at the python 3 folder.

 ### I Hope to cover all these topics as I attempt to learn python
 * Print Output
 * Dictionary